5yutan5/PyQtDarkTheme/README.md

 ### Customizing colors

-You can customize theme color.
+You can customize the theme color.

 ```python
 # Customize accent color.
 qdarktheme.setup_theme(custom_colors={"primary": "#D0BCFF"})
 ```

-Further information for customizing color can be found in our theme color docs:
+For a list of all customizable colors, see the Theme Color Reference:

 - [Theme Color](https://pyqtdarktheme.readthedocs.io/en/latest/reference/theme_color.html)